hiulit/RetroPie-Godot-Engine-Emulator/README.md

 ## Types of Godot "emulators"

-### Linux PC (x86) "emulator"
+### Linux PC (x86/x86_64) "emulator"

-If you are using an `x86` Linux PC, the "emulators" used are Godot's export templates downloaded from https://godotengine.org/download/.
+If you are using an `x86/x86_64` Linux PC, the "emulators" used are official Godot's export templates downloaded from https://godotengine.org/download/.

-- `godot-engine-x.x.x-x86`
+- `godot-engine-x.x.x-x86/x86_64`

 ### Raspberry Pi "emulator"

-For the Raspberry Pi, the script will auto-detect if you are using a `0/1`, a `2/3` or a `4` version and it will install the proper **FRT** "emulators".
+For the Raspberry Pi, the script will auto-detect if you are using a `1`, a `2`, a `3` or a `4` version and it will install the proper [unofficial](https://github.com/hiulit/Unofficial-Godot-Engine-Raspberry-Pi) "emulators".

-- `godot-engine-x.x.x-frt-rpi0-1`
+- `godot-engine-x.x.x-rpi1`
-- `godot-engine-x.x.x-frt-rpi2-3`
+- `godot-engine-x.x.x-rpi2`
-- `godot-engine-x.x.x-frt-rpi4`
+- `godot-engine-x.x.x-rpi3`

-In the case of the **Raspberry Pi 4**, the script will install additional Godot "emulators" specifically compiled for it, using the X11 platform.

 - `godot-engine-x.x.x-rpi4`

+The script will also install **FRT** "emulator" in case you need to use a [GPIO/Virtual keyboard](#using-a-gpiovirtual-keyboard).

 ### Other single-board computers (arm64) "emulator"